+86 1510-529-7925 [email protected]

 3. A flash for shooting the crowd or doing portraits.
 A manual flash is okay, but a flash with TTL metering would be better.

 4. A good high-quality camera bag.
-You will be carrying your bag with you to all the different stages so it will need to be easy to carry.
-Don’t leave your bag in the media centre or tents backstage or your stuff will get stolen.
+You will be carrying your bag with you to all the different stages, so it will need to be easy to carry.
+Don’t leave your bag in the media center or tents backstage, or your stuff will get stolen.
 Newbie shooters always get stuff stolen in their first festival if they are not prepared.

-6. If you want to make money from this then you will also need a computer or tablet computer with you at the event as well.
+6. If you want to make money from this, then you will also need a computer or tablet computer with you at the event.
 Images are usually the most valuable within the first 24 hours of an event now.
 You have got to get the shots edited quickly if you hope to make some money.

 So let’s start with the camera.